Killing of Andrew Harper: Incident

 At 23:17 on 15 August 2019, Thames Valley Police received a 999 call from a property near Stanford Dingley, Berkshire, reporting a burglary-in-progress and theft of a quad bike.
-Harper and fellow constable Andrew Shaw, who were finishing a surveillance shift in Reading, responded to the call in their unmarked BMW police car.
-At 23:28, Shaw and Harper happened upon a SEAT Toledo towing the stolen quad bike on Admoor Lane near Bradfield Southend.
-Harper, the passenger of the BMW, alighted the police vehicle and ran to the suspects' vehicle.
+Harper and fellow constable Andrew Shaw, who were finishing a surveillance shift in Reading, responded to the call in their unmarked BMW police car; Harper was the passenger.
+At 23:28, Shaw and Harper were passed on the road by a SEAT Toledo towing the stolen quad bike on Admoor Lane near Bradfield Southend.
+They also witnessed a person running towards and climbing into the passenger seat.
+Harper left the police vehicle and ran to the suspects in an attempt to catch the passenger before they could make a getaway.
 In doing so, he was caught in a strap that had been used to tow the quad bike.
-With the quad bike no longer attached, the suspects drove south-east on Lambden's Hill with Harper "lassoed" to the rear of the SEAT vehicle.
+With the quad bike no longer attached, the suspects drove south-east on Lambden's Hill with Harper lassoed to the rear of the SEAT.

-Shaw lost sight of the SEAT but in his pursuit found Harper's stab vest in the road.
+Shaw lost sight of the SEAT but in his pursuit came across Harper's stab vest in the road.
 The SEAT, with Harper still being dragged behind, arrived at the lane's junction with the A4 Bath Road—approximately 1 mi from where the police came upon the suspects.
-The SEAT crossed the A4 into Ufton Lane near Sulhamstead, and Harper became disentangled.
+It crossed the A4 into Ufton Lane near Sulhamstead, and Harper became disentangled.
 At 23:30, Shaw received a radio transmission from another responding officer which warned of "a body in the road"; Shaw replied that he believed the body was that of Harper.
 Shaw arrived at the location to find another officer tending to Harper, who was pronounced dead by paramedics at 23:45.

-The SEAT was later found at Four Houses Corner travellers' site near Burghfield Common by a police helicopter using thermal imaging.
+A police helicopter using thermal imaging found the SEAT at Four Houses Corner, a travellers' caravan site, near Burghfield Common.